kbalog/uis-dat640-fall2020/assignments/README.md

   * Make sure to carefully read and follow the assignment-specific instructions in each assignment notebook.
   * Note that the assignments do not rely on `ipytest`.
 You are not expected to import that package in the assignments.
 As long as the test cells run without error, the test cells have passed, except in the case of hidden tests.
     - In the case of hidden tests, passing the visible tests is still the best available indication that your solution will also pass the hidden test.
+Hidden tests, however, may contain corner cases, larger datasets or other inputs in order to test that you fully understood the methods and/or followed the instructions.
+  * Cells:
-  * Do not create extra cells in the notebook, at least not in the submitted version, and do not interfere with the test cells provided in the initial assignment notebook.
+    - Do not create extra cells in the notebook, at least not in the submitted version, and do not interfere with the test cells provided in the initial assignment notebook.
+    - Never delete a cell that is part of the initial assignment notebook, because creating a new cell with the same code is not equivalent to the old cell.
+Doing this may result in the loss of points.
+  * Code format requirements:
-  * Only insert code under the sections with comment `# YOUR CODE HERE`, replacing the `raise NotImplementedError()` line with your solution code, consisting of however many lines of code are needed.
+    - Only insert code in the sections inside functions or methods **under** the comment `# YOUR CODE HERE`, replacing the `raise NotImplementedError()` line with your solution code, consisting of however many lines of code are needed.
+    - Always remove the `raise NotImplementedError()` once you have added solution code below `# YOUR CODE HERE`.
+    - Do not delete the line `# YOUR CODE HERE`, it helps both give guidance and troubleshoot students' problems while solving the assignment, and it helps during grading.
+    - In general, keep in mind that your code must both be able to run correctly on another computer (and also be understandable where manual troubleshooting becomes necessary).
+Keep your code neat and clear.
+  * Environment:
+    - Each assignment specifies which libraries may or may not be imported, but unless otherwise stated only libraries that are part of the standard Anaconda distribution (i.e., the `base` environment of Anaconda without additional libraries installed) may be imported.
+    - You may **not** include any `pip install`, `conda install`, or any other commands that change the environment which the autograder is running in.
+If you do, you may lose all points for that assignment.
+    - You may be expected to modify you environment outside of the provided notebook.
+Managing environments with Anaconda is helpful for this.
+  * Time-out:
+    - Unless an exception is explicitly stated, your entire notebook should complete within 1-2 hours.
+If your solution is more time-consuming than that, even if a test would pass eventually, your submission may lose marks.
   * Do not change the name of the notebook file.
   * Make sure not to push data files to your assignment repository.
 This is mostly take care of by the initial code provided in the assignment notebooks, but you may wish to add additional lines to the `.gitignore` file in each assignment folder before making any commits that include large data files.